How To Create Content Publishers Love: A Q&A With Kelsey Libert

 Kelsey Libert knows a thing or two about that.

-As director of promotions for Fractl, a digital marketing agency, Kelsey’s entire job focuses on creating and delivering content that grabs the attention of major online publishers and gets published.
+As VP of Marketing for Fractl, a digital marketing agency, Kelsey’s entire job focuses on creating and delivering content that grabs the attention of major online publishers and gets published.
 In turn, her clients get significant brand visibility, website backlinks and traffic.
+It helps to have content tools that can keep track of all that.

 Over the past year or so, Kelsey has observed a few trends about the types of content that online publishers want most.
 Today, she shares those observations, as well as advice about how to execute content campaigns that succeed.